Spain and Portugal's plight dominates Ibero-American meet

 While the summit made much of solidarity in troubled times, there are cracks in some relationships, especially those involving left-leaning governments.

-Spain and Argentina are still in dispute over Argentina's nationalization of Spanish oil major Repsol's (REP.MC) YPF unit in April.
+Spain and Argentina are still in dispute over Argentina's nationalisation of Spanish oil major Repsol's YPF unit in April.
 Argentine President Cristina Fernandez cried off the summit on health grounds.

 "YPF underlines potential risks, especially when investing in strategic industries," Barton said.